rqlite/rqlite/README.md

 *(This assumes you've started the first node as instructed in the Getting Started section.)*

 Under each node will be an SQLite file, which should remain in consensus.
 You can create clusters of any size, but clusters of 3, 5, and 7 nodes are most practical.
+Clusters larger than this become impractical, due to the number of nodes that must be contacted before a change can take place.

 ### Restarting a node
 If a node needs to be restarted, perhaps because of failure, don't pass the `-join` option.
 Using the example nodes above, if node 2 needed to be restarted, do so as follows: